Many people are affected by sleep disorders.

 Healthy melatonin levels can support eye health.

-It has powerful antioxidant effects that could help reduce the risk of eye diseases such as age-related macular degeneration (AMD) ( 23 ).
+It has powerful antioxidant effects that may help reduce the risk of eye diseases such as age-related macular degeneration (AMD) ( 23 ).

-In one study, researchers asked 100 people with AMD to take 3 mg of melatonin for 6 to 24 months.
-Taking melatonin daily helped protect the retina and delay damage from AMD without any significant side effects ( 24 ).
+In one study, scientists asked 100 people with AMD to take 3 mg of melatonin for 6 to 24 months.
+Taking melatonin daily helped protect the retina and delay AMD damage without causing any significant side effects ( 24 ).

-Melatonin's antioxidant properties may help treat gastric ulcers and relieve heartburn ( 25 , 26 , 27 )
+The antioxidant properties of melatonin may help treat stomach ulcers and relieve heartburn ( 25 , 26 , 27 ).

-A study in 21 participants found that taking melatonin and tryptophan along with omeprazole - a common medication for reflux - helped heal stomach ulcers caused by the bacteria H. pylori caused ( 28 ).
+A study of 21 participants found that taking melatonin and tryptophan along with omeprazole—a common anti-reflux medication—helped heal stomach ulcers caused by the bacteria H. pylori ( 28 ).

-In another study, 36 people with gastroesophageal reflux disease (GERD) received either melatonin, omeprazole (a drug that treats GERD), or a combination of both to treat GERD and its symptoms.
+In another study, 36 people with gastroesophageal reflux disease (GERD) were given either melatonin, omeprazole (a medicine that treats GERD), or a combination of both to treat GERD and its symptoms.

 However, this area of research is relatively new.
-Future studies will help clarify how effective melatonin is in treating gastric ulcers and heartburn
+Future studies will help clarify how effective melatonin is in treating stomach ulcers and heartburn.

 3. Can reduce the symptoms of tinnitus

-Tinnitus is a condition characterized by constant ringing in the ears.
-It is often worse when there is less background noise, e.g. B. when trying to fall asleep.
+Tinnitus is a condition characterized by a constant ringing in the ears.
+It is often worse when there is less background noise, e.g. B. when you try to fall asleep.

 Interestingly, taking melatonin can reduce the symptoms of tinnitus and help you fall asleep ( 30 , 31 , 32 ).

-In one study, 61 adults with tinnitus took 3 mg of melatonin at bedtime for 30 days.
-It helped reduce the effects of tinnitus and significantly improve sleep quality (32).
+In one study, 61 adults with tinnitus took 3 mg of melatonin before bed for 30 days.
+It helped reduce the effects of tinnitus and significantly improve sleep quality ( 32 ).

 Human growth hormone is naturally released during sleep.
-In healthy young men, taking melatonin may increase growth hormone levels.
+In healthy young men, taking melatonin can increase growth hormone levels.

-In addition, studies have shown that both lower (0.5 mg) and higher (5.0 mg) doses of melatonin stimulate growth hormone release (34).
+Additionally, studies have shown that both lower (0.5 mg) and higher (5.0 mg) doses of melatonin stimulate growth hormone release ( 34 ).

-Seasonal depression is commonly referred to as “winter blues” or seasonal affective disorder (SAD).
+Seasonal depression is commonly referred to as the “winter blues” or seasonal affective disorder (SAD).

-Some evidence shows that seasonal depression is influenced by light changes and sleep cycles (36).
+Some evidence shows that seasonal depression is influenced by lighting changes and sleep cycles ( 36 ).

-Melatonin, in turn, may help reduce symptoms of seasonal depression by supporting the sleep cycle ( 37 , 38 ).
+Melatonin, in turn, might help reduce symptoms of seasonal affective disorder by supporting the sleep cycle ( 37 , 38 ).

 However, the evidence is not entirely clear.
-Future studies will help clarify whether melatonin might be useful for treating seasonal depression.
+Future studies will help clarify whether melatonin might be useful for treating seasonal affective disorder.

 SUMMARY

-Melatonin may support eye health, relieve tinnitus symptoms, treat stomach ulcers and heartburn, increase growth hormone levels in young men, and help with seasonal depression.
+Melatonin can support eye health, relieve tinnitus symptoms, treat stomach ulcers and heartburn, increase growth hormone levels in young men, and help with seasonal depression.

 Order melatonin in our shop!

-✅ High dose: 1 mg melatonin for falling asleep faster and improved regeneration!
+High dosage: 1 mg melatonin for faster sleep and improved regeneration!

-✅ Additionally: GABA, L-glutamine, L-tryptophan, zinc citrate, vitamin B6 + B3 increases the sleep aid!
+Additionally: GABA, L-glutamine, L-tryptophan, zinc citrate, vitamin B6 + B3 strengthens the sleep aid!

 Side effects of melatonin

-That being said, some individuals may experience mild side effects such as drowsiness, dizziness, headaches, and nausea.
+That being said, some people may experience mild side effects such as drowsiness, dizziness, headache, and nausea.

 Melatonin can also interact with various medications.
 These include blood thinners, blood pressure medications, and antidepressants ( 40 , 41 , 42 ).

-If you are taking any of the above, it is best to speak to your doctor before you start taking it.
+If you are taking any of the above, it is best to speak to your doctor before you start taking them.

-There is also concern that taking too much melatonin will stop your body from making it naturally.
+There are also concerns that taking too much melatonin will stop your body from making it naturally.
 However, several studies have shown that taking melatonin does not affect the body's ability to produce it on its own ( 43 , 44 , 45 ).

 SUMMARY

-Recent studies show that melatonin is safe, non-toxic and non-addictive.
-However, it may interact with blood thinners, blood pressure medication, and antidepressants.
+Current studies show that melatonin is safe, non-toxic and non-addictive.
+However, it can interact with blood thinners, blood pressure medications, and antidepressants.

 Conclusion

-Melatonin is an effective supplement that can help you fall asleep, especially if you suffer from insomnia or jet lag.
-It may have other health benefits as well.
+Melatonin is an effective supplement that can help you sleep, especially if you suffer from insomnia or jet lag.
+It may also have other health benefits.

-If you want to try melatonin, start with a lower dose of 0.5-1 mg taken 30 minutes before bedtime.
+If you want to try melatonin, start with a lower dose of 0.5-1 mg taken 30 minutes before bed.
 If this doesn't work, you can increase your dose to 3 to 5 mg

 Order melatonin in our shop!

-✅ High dose: 1 mg melatonin for falling asleep faster and improved regeneration!
+High dosage: 1 mg melatonin for faster sleep and improved regeneration!

-✅ Additionally: GABA, L-glutamine, L-tryptophan, zinc citrate, vitamin B6 + B3 increases the sleep aid!
+Additionally: GABA, L-glutamine, L-tryptophan, zinc citrate, vitamin B6 + B3 strengthens the sleep aid!